Business Sale & Liquidity Planning Tool

 Post-Sale Income Sustainability

-Illustrative projection of whether the net after-tax proceeds, invested at the assumed return, may support the desired annual income through the stated planning horizon.
-This is a simplified analysis that does not model future taxes on portfolio withdrawals, Social Security, healthcare costs, or other income sources.
+Illustrative projection of whether the net after-tax proceeds, invested at the assumed return, may support the desired annual income through the planning horizon.
+Simplified — does not model future taxes on withdrawals, Social Security, or healthcare.

 Estimated Sustainability